Jang Pill-joon

-Jang Pill-joon (born April 8, 1988) is a South Korean relief pitcher for the Samsung Lions of the KBO League.
+Jang Pill-joon (born April 8, 1988) is a South Korean former relief pitcher for the Samsung Lions of the KBO League.
 He throws right-handed and bats left-handed.

 Professional career

 Los Angeles Angels

 On December 5, 2008, Jang signed with the Los Angeles Angels organization as an international free agent.
 He spent his first professional season in 2009 with the rookie-level Arizona League Angels, posting a 6-3 record and 3.83 ERA with 72 strikeouts across 14 starts.

 Jang split the 2010 season between the rookie-level Orem Owlz and the High-A Rancho Cucamonga Quakes.
 In 17 starts for the two affiliates, he accumulated a 3-3 record and 3.81 ERA with 48 strikeouts over 85 innings of work.
 Jang spent the 2011 campaign with Orem and the Single-A Cedar Rapids Kernels, posting a cumulative 3-6 record and 4.69 ERA with 48 strikeouts in 80 2/3 innings pitched across 15 starts.

 Jang was released by the Angels organization prior to the start of the season on March 25, 2012.